2020 American Innovation Dollar Value Checker: Errors List, “D”, “S” & “P” Mint Mark Worth

 A Connecticut Position B in MS grade trades around $9.40, while South Carolina examples reach $14.50 in similar condition.
-Maryland’s Hubble Space Telescope design also commands $14.50 at MS level.
+Maryland’s Hubble Space Telescope design also commands $14.50 at the MS level.

-- 2020 American Innovation Dollar Value Chart
+2020 American Innovation Dollar Value Checker

 2020 American Innovation Dollar Value By Variety

-Current market values reflect the standard grading scale from GOOD to PR (Proof), with position and mint mark creating distinct pricing tiers.
-If you know the grade of your coin, you can find the exact price below in the Value Guides section.
+Current market values follow the standard grading scale from GOOD to PR (Proof), with position and mint mark creating distinct pricing tiers.

 2020 American Innovation Dollar Value Chart